seanturner026/chef-planner/README.md

 ```
 python cooking.py -h

+Chef planning assistant

 optional arguments:
   -h, --help         show this help message and exit
-  -s, --selector     select from existing recipies from persistent database (not currently implemented)
+  -f, --file         read and plan using recipies from a specific yaml file
-  -r, --reader       reads and plans using recipies from dishes.yaml
+  -r, --reader       read and plan using recipies from dishes.yaml
+  -s, --selector     create cooking plan from existing recipies in persistent
+                     database
-  -w, --writer       write recipies to persistent database
+  -w, --writer       write recipies from dishes.yaml to the persistent
-  -rw, -read/writer  reads and plans using recipies from dishes.yaml, and
+                     database
+  -fw, -file writer  write recipies from a specific yaml file to the
-                     writes to persistent database
+                     persistent database
 ```
 ```
 python cooking.py -r